-Early birds can buy our speakers’ books from Bookmiser beginning at 10:00 a.m.; the Children’s Stage also will be open then to entertain with puppet shows and a comic book artist.
+Early birds bought our speakers’ books from Bookmiser beginning at 10:00 a.m.; the Children’s Stage also opened then to entertain with puppet shows and a comic book artist.

-Norcross Mayor Craig Newton will officially open the festival at 10:45 a.m. on the Main Stage, to be followed by our keynote conversation at 11:00 a.m.:
+Norcross Mayor Craig Newton officially opened the festival at 10:45 a.m. on the Main Stage, to be followed by our keynote conversation at 11:00 a.m.:

 Keynote Conversation: Kenny Leon, Tony Award-winning Broadway and television director and Founder and Artistic Director of Kenny Leon’s True Colors Theatre Company, will be interviewed by John Lemley, a mainstay of Atlanta’s media scene for well over two decades.

-This project is supported by Georgia Humanities, in partnership with the Georgia Department of Economic Development, through funding from the Georgia General Assembly.
+This project was supported by Georgia Humanities, in partnership with the Georgia Department of Economic Development, through funding from the Georgia General Assembly.